YairHalberstadt/Blog/2018-06-22-mitigating-the-cost-of-abstractions-1.md

 ---
 ## Mitigating the costs of abstraction part 1: When To, and How To.

 Us C# programmers love our abstractions, don't we!
-We use interfaces, abstract classes, linq, and lambda functions all over the place.
+We use properties, interfaces, abstract classes, linq, and lambda functions all over the place.
 And we rarely bother to think about their performance costs.

 And rightly so!